SidoPillai/blockchain/README.md

 1. `truffle develop`- to run Truffle Development environment.
 2. `compile` - to compile any changes in the Smart Contract.
 3. `migrate` or `migrate --reset` - to migrate and create a fresh and clean Smart contract session.
+4. `migrate --reset --network rinkeby` - to deploy in rinkeby network
-4. `test` - to run the test cases.
+5. `test` - to run the test cases.

 ### Bullish
 1. [Rinkeby](https://faucet.rinkeby.io/) - Send test coins